Uncover Berlin’s Jewish Legacy

 Visit the Hackesche Höfe

-Explore the Rykestrasse Synagogue
+Read about the Rykestrasse Synagogue

-End at the Grunewald Train Station Memorial
+The journey should end at Grunewald Train Station Memorial.

 Summary